Outfolded: Gameplay

 The player is given three 3D shapes that will need to trace a path from the starting square to the goal square.
 The player then taps and drags one of the shapes from a ribbon on the left side of the screen to put it into play.
 Then, the player swipes in the direction they want the shape to unfold.
 When a shape runs out of sides, there will be a flashing square which is where the next shape can be played and this repeats until the player reaches the goal point.
 The shapes must stay in contact with the game board (if there are no possible ways a shape's planes can be unfolded while maintaining contact with the board they will disappear) and all shapes must be used.
 To complete a level, one of the unfolded squares must land on the goal square.

 Once a level is completed (by reaching the goal square), the player seamlessly goes to the next level which starts at the end of the previous level.

 If the player makes a mistake, the player can tap the undo button to go back one move and long press the undo button to start a level over.
-The player is given unlimited undos.
+The player is given a chance to undo unlimited times.